weaversa/cryptol-course/labs/Language/Basics.md

     comprehensible
   * reduces the body of code to examine for bugs (a sort of binary bug search)
-  * can get you to notice where you blew it
+  * can get you to notice where you mucked up

 ## Local Definitions